 Contact an attorney

-You want to talk to a San Diego divorce attorney with years of experience in family law so they can explain the divorce process to you.
+You want to talk to an attorney with years of experience in family law so they can explain the divorce process to you.
 Your lawyer should make you feel comfortable and offer a referral to a counselor so you can be certain that you have explored all other possible options before filing for divorce.

 Establish a support system